Juan Diego Zelaya: Political career

-Congress: In the 2013 National Elections, Juan Diego Zelaya won one of the 128 seats in the Honduran Congress, running for the state of Francisco Morazán for the National Party of Honduras.
+In the 2013 National Elections, Zelaya won one of the 128 seats in the Honduran Congress, running for the state of Francisco Morazán for the National Party of Honduras.

 He was reelected in the 2017 general elections and served until January 2022.

-INFOP: In 2014, Zelaya was appointed as the executive director of the National Institute for Professional Formation INFOP.
-During his period as director of INFOP, Juan Diego Zelaya developed different programs.
-Among the programs developed during his time as Director are the creation of the most modern autotronics shop in Central America, and the creation of “Yes We Can” a free online English Lessons program.
-During his time as director, INFOP focused on teaching Hondurans different careers in different areas, such as Beauty stylist or becoming the owner of a micro enterprise.

-National Party Secretary: In October 2015, he was nominated to become the National Party's Executive secretary.
-He became Secretary by Unanimous Decision from the 50 members of the National Board.
-He was confirmed as Executive Secretary again in June 2017 by unanimous decision after the Party's 2017 Convention.
-He served as Party Secretary until April 2018.
+In October 2015, Zelaya was elected as the National Party's Executive secretary.
+He was confirmed as Executive Secretary again in June 2017 and served as Party Secretary until April 2018.

-Consul General of Honduras in New York: Zelaya served as Consul General of Honduras in New York in 2018.
+Zelaya served as Consul General of Honduras in New York in 2018.

-Zelaya has also worked as campaign manager and general consultant to various candidates at all levels.